Cloud computing issues: Security

 The relative security of cloud computing services is a contentious issue that may be delaying its adoption.
 Physical control of the Private Cloud equipment is more secure than having the equipment off site and under someone else's control.
 Physical control and the ability to visually inspect data links and access ports is required in order to ensure data links are not compromised.
 Issues barring the adoption of cloud computing are due in large part to the private and public sectors' unease surrounding the external management of security-based services.
 It is the very nature of cloud computing-based services, private or public, that promote external management of provided services.
 This delivers great incentive to cloud computing service providers to prioritize building and maintaining strong management of secure services.

-Security issues have been categorised into sensitive data access, data segregation, privacy, bug exploitation, recovery, accountability, malicious insiders, management console security, account control, and multi-tenancy issues.
-Solutions to various cloud security issues vary, from cryptography, particularly public key infrastructure (PKI), to use of multiple cloud providers, standardisation of APIs, and improving virtual machine support and legal support.
+Security issues have been categorized into sensitive data access, data segregation, privacy, bug exploitation, recovery, accountability, malicious insiders, management console security, account control, and multi-tenancy issues.
+Solutions to various cloud security issues vary, from cryptography, particularly public key infrastructure (PKI), to use of multiple cloud providers, standardization of APIs, and improving virtual machine support and legal support.

 Cloud computing offers many benefits, but is vulnerable to threats.
 As cloud computing uses increase, it is likely that more criminals find new ways to exploit system vulnerabilities.
 Many underlying challenges and risks in cloud computing increase the threat of data compromise.
 To mitigate the threat, cloud computing stakeholders should invest heavily in risk assessment to ensure that the system encrypts to protect data, establishes trusted foundation to secure the platform and infrastructure, and builds higher assurance into auditing to strengthen compliance.
 Security concerns must be addressed to maintain trust in cloud computing technology.

-Data breach is a big concern in cloud computing.
+Data breach is one of the big concerns in cloud computing.
 A compromised server could significantly harm the users as well as cloud providers.
 A variety of information could be stolen.
 These include credit card and social security numbers, addresses, and personal messages.
 The U.S. now requires cloud providers to notify customers of breaches.
 Once notified, customers now have to worry about identity theft and fraud, while providers have to deal with federal investigations, lawsuits and reputational damage.
 Customer lawsuits and settlements have resulted in over $1 billion in losses to cloud providers.